kraze3704/HaagaTalk/README.md

 - mongoDB requires the id type to be a String, not Long
 - springSecurity5 requires the password to be encoded in any way
 - concating th:text works with |. example: "|${var1} no need to add 's! ${var2}|"
+- thymeleaf form th:field technically creates a name attribute with the given value.
+Can I design this in another way?
+Course Comment add function<

 - I don't need authentication for everyone for now, just ADMIN for console?
 - can I configure the login page to be a popup instead of a whole page?